salu133445/pypianoroll/doc/source/getting_started.rst

 The main objects in Pypianoroll are :class:`pypianoroll.Multitrack` and :class:`pypianoroll.Track` objects.

-A :class:`pypianoroll.Track` object is composed of a piano-roll matrix and additional track information (program number, drum indicator and its name).
+A :class:`pypianoroll.Track` object is composed of a pianoroll matrix and additional track information (program number, drum indicator and its name).

-A :class:`pypianoroll.Multitrack` object consists of a list of :class:`pypianoroll.Track` objects and additional and multi-track information (tempo and down beat information and its name).
+A :class:`pypianoroll.Multitrack` object consists of a list of :class:`pypianoroll.Track` objects and additional and multitrack information (tempo and down beat information and its name).

 For more details, see :ref:`multitrack` and :ref:`track`.